When you are driving around town, please remember that East Helena schools are now open.

 All Ages:

-First Fridays: March 1st from 1:00 PM to 5:00 PM.
-Every first Friday in 2024 (July will be 2nd Friday), pick out a free book (one per person and must be present), receive a small gift or craft, and enjoy refreshments.
+First Fridays: September 6th, 1 – 5 PM.
+Every first Friday in 2024, pick out a free book (one per person and must be present), receive a small gift or craft, and enjoy refreshments.

 Adults: